Optical transparency induced by a largely Purcell-enhanced quantum dot in a polarization-degenerate cavity

+Optically-active spin systems coupled to photonic cavities with high cooperativity can generate strong light-matter interactions, a key ingredient in quantum networks.
+But obtaining high cooperativities for quantum information processing often involves the use of photonic crystal cavities that feature a poor optical access from the free space, especially to circularly polarized light required for the coherent control of the spin.
+Here, we demonstrate coupling with cooperativity as high as $8$ of an InAs/GaAs quantum dot to a fabricated bullseye cavity that provides nearly degenerate and Gaussian polarization modes for efficient optical accessing.
+We observe spontaneous emission lifetimes of the quantum dot as short as $80$ ps (a $\approx 15$ Purcell enhancement) and a $\approx 80\%$ transparency of light reflected from the cavity.
+Leveraging the induced transparency for photon switching while coherently controlling the quantum dot spin could contribute to ongoing efforts of establishing quantum networks.

 In recent years, optically-active quantum dots have emerged as useful resources for photonic quantum technologies.
 Quantum dots emit single photons with high brightness and indistinguishability \cite{Santori2001,Gazzano2013,Ding2016,Somaschi2016,Liu2018,Scholl2019,Wang2019,Tomm2021}, which makes them promising as sources of single and entangled photons for photonic quantum computing \cite{Schwartz2016,Huber2017,Segovia2019,Istrati2020}.
 In addition, these dots can be electrically charged with a single electron or a single hole, thereby offering a ground state spin qubit \cite{Bayer2002,Press2008,Carter2013,Warburton2013,Bechtold2015,Stockill2016,Farfurnik2021}.